Students wishing access to federal financial aid must:

 If verification creates a change in award(s), the Financial Aid office will notify the student in writing of those changes within two weeks of completing verification.

 Schools are required by federal regulation to report suspicion of aid requested under false pretense to the US Department of Education.
-Omega Studio’s School takes its stewardship of federal funds very seriously and will cooperate with government agencies in the prosecution of students found to have falsified application data.
-If the School becomes aware of a student having received more financial aid than he/she is entitled to, Omega Studio’s School will make every effort to collect the overpayment from the student.
-If the student fails to return the overpayment, the School will refer the case to the US Dept. of Education for collection.
+Omega Studio’s School takes its stewardship of federal funds very seriously and will cooperate with government agencies in the prosecution of students and parents found to have falsified application data.
+If the School becomes aware of a student having received more financial aid than they were entitled to, Omega Studio’s School will make every effort to collect the overpayment from the responsible party.
+If they fail to return the overpayment, the School will refer the case to the US Dept. of Education for collection.

 Financial aid is disbursed by payment period.
 To qualify for subsequent payment of federal aid, students must successfully complete the clock hours and weeks of instruction within the payment period to progress to the next payment period.
 According to federal regulation, ‘‘a student ‘successfully completes’ clock hours if your school considers the student to have passed the coursework associated with those hours’.
 It is important to distinguish between Satisfactory Academic Progress (SAP) and the criteria for disbursement.
 SAP concerns itself with completed courses and corresponding grades.
 Disbursing criteria requires the student to have passed all coursework associated with the clock hours within the payment period with a passing cumulative grade average.
 Financial aid disbursements may be delayed until the student demonstrates ‘successful completion’.